levibrooke/bruhdash/README.md

 # bruhdash
 bruhdash is an exercise in more advanced JavaScript Array scenarios using the basics Array methods that you have already learned.

-_It is your job to implment your first library.
+_It is your job to implement your first library.
 Bruh._

 ###Setup: